 Our Sugar Land chiropractic team can perform evaluations to find the underlying cause of any pain, numbness, or tingling in feet or legs.
 Examination of your spinal column, ankle joints, and other structures can reveal nerve impingement, while a look at your medical history can help us identify probable causes such as diabetes or old injuries.

-Your Sugar Land chiropractor can then employ the appropriate treatment plan to relieve your symptoms.
+Your Sugar Land chiropractor can then employ the appropriate treatment for peripheral neuropathy in Sugar Land to relieve your symptoms.
 MLS cold laser therapy can help nerve tissue heal itself more rapidly while reducing any surrounding swelling that might pinch nerves.
 A chiropractic adjustment, exercises, and soft tissue mobilization may also ease tarsal tunnel syndrome or release adhesions.
-Contact our Sugar Land clinic at (281) 240-2225
+Contact our Sugar Land clinic at (281) 240-2225.